Some intriguing news out of Motor City for you today:

 Our company marries the trend toward sustainable green housing solutions with the problems of escalating building costs and a surplus of unlikely yet durable, versatile, widely available, economical and code-friendly shipping containers, which we use as the primary material for construction framing of houses, condominiums, dormitories and other residential, retail and commercial structures.
 We love Detroit and are thrilled to be building there and help lead turning both the city’s and our nation’s economy around.

 Would you ever consider living in a shipping container condo complex?
-What about a single-family shipping container home (I'm partial to this French beauty)?
+What about a single-family shipping container home?
 Or would you rather just drive through one to pick up your day’s first Venti skim latte?

 Related stories on MNN: